-When photographers shoot typical landscapes, they are generally wanting a wide angle image with as much focus as possible from front to back.
+Generally landscape photographers want a wide angle image with as much focus as possible from front to back.
 This is when they often set a large aperture number, for example anywhere between f/11 and f/22, then focus one third into the scene before taking the shot.
 Ok, now what does that mean exactly!

 For starters you need to set your camera to a single focal point and know how to switch between them.
 If you don’t understand how to do this, I suggest reading your camera manual or these tips on focal points.

-To focus one third into the scene I look through my rear vision and choose one of the bottom focal points.
+To focus for landscapes one third into the scene, I look through my cameras rear vision and choose one of the bottom focal points.
 Similar to the example image below.

 Note: For the focal points to light up you need to press your shutter button half way down.
 Then you will be able to switch between points, choosing one that is roughly 1/3rd of the way up from the bottom of an image.

 The depth of field extends roughly from 1/3 in front to 2/3 behind the focus point when shooting landscapes with this technique.
 Therefore in this example shown above, everything from the sand in the foreground to the end of the wharf and horizon is in focus.